Stock futures drop after Trump-Biden debate

 Continue Reading Below

-The major futures indexes are suggesting a decline of 1.2%, or more than 300 Dow points, when the trading session begins on Wall Street.
+The major futures indexes are suggesting a decline of 0.6% when the trading session begins on Wall Street.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE